kotengpv/SE-assignment2/README.md

 # SE-assignment2

 README.md

-Simple Greeting Program
+# Simple Greeting Program

 This is a basic C++ program that takes a user's input (their name) and prints a greeting message.

-Features
+Features:

 Accepts user input
 Outputs a personalized greeting
 Uses standard C++ libraries

-Installation
+Installation:

 Ensure you have a C++ compiler installed (e.g., g++ for Linux/macOS or MinGW for Windows).
 Clone this repository or create a new file called main.cpp and paste the code below.

-Usage
+Usage:

-Compiling and Running the Program
+Compiling and Running the Program:

 Using g++:
-sh
-Copy
-Edit

 g++ -o greeting main.cpp
 ./greeting

 Using clang++:
-sh
-Copy
-Edit

 clang++ -o greeting main.cpp
 ./greeting
 Code
 cpp
-Copy
-Edit

 #include <iostream>
 using namespace std;